 - Add the butter, coconut oil, and sweetener to a bowl, and whip together with a hand mixer.
 Alternately, use a stand mixer to combine.

-- Next, add in egg, vanilla, gelatin, baking soda, and salt.
+- Next, add in egg, vanilla, collagen, baking soda, and salt.
 Use the mixer to beat together well.

 - Add the almond flour, and then use a spoon to combine with the wet ingredients.
 Stir until all the almond flour is mixed in.